-- 1. If the friction material requires replacement, scrape off the old friction material and thoroughly clean the bonding surface to ensure flatness for the new friction material.
-Glue the new friction material in place with Loctite 454 Instant Adhesive or equivalent, taking care to keep the material flat and clean. - 2.
-Apply a film of grease (Fiske Lubriplate GR-132 or equivalent) to the surface of the ball detents (16 places).
+- 1. Inspect the friction material for excessive wear or damage.
+If the material appears to be in good shape, skip to the next paragraph.
+The friction material typically will not require replacement and, if contaminated, can be cleaned with denatured alcohol.
+However, if the material appears damaged or excessively worn, remove the old friction material and clean the bonding surface.
+Glue the new friction material in place with Loctite 454 Instant Adhesive (or equivalent), taking care to keep the material flat and clean. - Apply a film of grease (Fiske Lubriplate GR-132 or equivalent) to the surface of the ball detents (12 or 16 places depending on the model).
 Apply a thin film of grease to the inner diameter of the locking disc bore.
 Do not let the grease contact any friction surfaces.
-Excess grease can contaminate the friction surface and reduce SLM effectiveness. - 3.
-With the motor shaft pointed up, place a steel ball into each of the drive collar detents.
-Install the locking disc and place a steel ball into each of the detents on the top of the locking disc.
+Excess grease can contaminate the friction surface and reduce SLM effectiveness. - With the motor shaft pointed up, place a steel ball into each of the drive collar detents.
+Install the locking disc and place a steel ball into each of the detents on the top of the locking disc. - 4.
+Install the spring on top of the locking disc.
+Compress the spring by pushing down with the pinion.
+While holding the pinion in place, install the spacer, thrust bearing and stop collar.
+Note: The grooved washers on each end of the thrust bearing have differently sized holes; the end with the washer having the smallest hole should be installed next to the stop collar.
+Thread the stop collar onto the shaft to hold the spring in compression.